loicgreffier/spring-boot-ai-quickstarts/chat-quickstarts/chat-rag-advanced/README.md

   - A custom prompt template.
   - A custom empty-context prompt.
 - How to use the `SimpleLoggerAdvisor` to log the final prompt and response.

 It leverages the following AI technologies:

-- Chat model: `qwen3.5:9b` with thinking disabled for faster responses.- Embedding model: `qwen3-embedding:0.6b`
+- Chat model: `qwen3.5:9b` with thinking disabled for faster responses.
+- Embedding model: `qwen3-embedding:0.6b`
 - Vector database: PGvector

 ## Prerequisites